openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. note::

     -   For projects completed in CEO: Use map_code if you have a column in your reference data.
-If you use map_edited_class you must make sure that capitalization.
+If you use map_edited_class, you must make sure that capitalization is consistent.
     -   For projects completed in CEO-SEPAL, use map_code.

 You can add a **Display data** column to enable validation on the fly.
 You can choose any column from your CEO or CEO-SEPAL project.
 We recommend either your map class (e.g. PL_MAP_CLASS) or your reference data class (e.g. question name column).
 This example uses a CEO project.

 .. figure:: ../_images/workflows/area_estimation/required_input_fields.png
-   :alt: The required input fields.
+   :alt: The required input fields
    :width: 450
    :align: center

 Once you have set these input parameters, select :code:`Check` on the left side of the window.
 This page will simply plot your samples on a world map.
 Fix the locations of your plots by specifying the correct columns to use as the X and Y coordinates in the map.
-Select the drop down menus and choose the appropriate coordinate columns for X and Y coordinates.
-X coordinate should be LON; Y coordinate should be LAT.
+Select the dropdown menus and choose the appropriate coordinate columns for the X and Y coordinates.
+The X coordinate should be LON; the Y coordinate should be LAT.

 Next, select the :code:`Results` page on the left side of the screen.

 The **Results** page will display a few different accuracy statistics, including a **Confusion Matrix, Area Estimates,** and a **Graph** of area estimates with confidence intervals.
-The Confusion Matrix enables you to assess the agreement of the map and validation data sets.
+The Confusion Matrix enables you to assess the agreement of the map and validation datasets.

-The rows represent your assignments, while the columns represent the map classifier's.
-The diagonal represents the number of samples that are in agreement, while the off diagonal cells represent points that were not mapped correctly (or potentially not interpreted correctly).
+The rows represent your assignments, while the columns represent the map classifiers.
+The diagonal represents the number of samples that are in agreement, while the off-diagonal cells represent points that were not mapped correctly (or potentially not interpreted correctly).

 .. figure:: ../_images/workflows/area_estimation/confusion_matrix_output_sepal.png
-   :alt: The confusion matrix output by SEPAL.
+   :alt: The confusion matrix output by SEPAL
    :width: 450
    :align: center

-Typically, you would have to create the confusion table yourself and calculate the accuracies; however, the SAE-Analysis tool does this for you.
+Typically, you would have to create the confusion table yourself and calculate the accuracies; however, the **SAE-Analysis** tool does this for you.

 .. seealso::

-    -   If you completed `Section 4.3.1`_, how does the SAE-Analysis tool's calculations compare with your own?
+    -   If you completed `Section 4.3.1`_, how does the **SAE-Analysis** tool's calculations compare with your own?
-    -   You can download the confusion matrix as tabular data (a CSV file) using the button.
+    -   You can download the confusion matrix as tabular data (a .csv file) using the button.

-Under **Area estimates**, the table shows you the area estimates, and producer's and user's accuracies, all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.
+Under **Area estimates**, the table shows you the area estimates, as well as producer's and user's accuracies – all of which were calculated from the error matrix and the class areas (sample weights) from the map product you are assessing.

 Estimations are broken up into simple and stratified estimates, each of which has its own confidence interval.
 In this exercise we collected validation data using a stratified sample, so the values we need to use are the stratified random values.
 Note that all area estimates are in map units.
-You can change your desired **confidence interval** by using the slider at the top of the panel.
-You can Download area estimates as tabular data (a CSV file) using the button.
+You can change your desired **confidence interval** by using the slider at the top of the pane.
+You can **Download area estimates** as tabular data (a .csv file) using the button.

 .. figure:: ../_images/workflows/area_estimation/area_estimate.png
-   :alt: The Area estimates screen in SEPAL.
+   :alt: The Area estimates screen in SEPAL
    :align: center

 The **Graph** plots area estimates based on: map pixel count, stratified random sample, simple random sample, unbiased stratified random and direct estimate stratified random.